Funky Dragon: Sub-Groups

-Each Sub-Group area has 2 Grand Council representatives as Co-Chairs within Funky Dragon, and it is their duty to take forward the ideas discussed throughout the year at Grand Council residentials and the Annual General Meeting (AGM).
+Each Sub-Group area had 2 Grand Council representatives as Co-Chairs within Funky Dragon, and it is their duty to take forward the ideas discussed throughout the year at Grand Council residentials and the Annual General Meeting (AGM).

 Our Rights Our Story (OROS)

 Our Rights Our Story is a report which was written by a steering group on behalf of the grand council.
 It was to inform the United Nations Convention on the Rights of a Child, how the rights of children in Wales are granted.

 In February 2006 Funky Dragon received funding to carry out the biggest piece of research into the views of young people in Wales.
 The project was steered by Grand Council members from Funky Dragon who were involved in developing the questions and activities, recruiting staff and analysing the results of the work.

-The views of over 12,000 young people were gathered through a national survey, workshops and interviews with special interest groups, and additional funding was received earlier this year for extra research into the views of over 2,500 children aged 7–10 (a separate report, Why do people’s ages go up not down? was produced).
+The views of over 12,000 young people were gathered through a national survey, workshops and interviews with special interest groups, and additional funding was received earlier this year for extra research into the views of over 2,500 children aged 7–10 (a separate report, Why do people's ages go up not down? was produced).